swiftbytegbr/gmc-docs/docs/nav/reference/servers/rcon.md

 - Returns: 200 OK (output is delivered via RCON response events)
 - Backend behavior: Requires the server to be ONLINE and RCON configured.

-## Responses
-- 200 OK: RCON command sent.
-- 403 Forbidden: `missingPermission.MANAGE_SERVERS` — you lack the permission to manage servers in this team.
-- 404 Not Found: `general.not_found` — server not found or not in your team.
-- 400 Bad Request: `validation.failed` — invalid command (blank or too long).
-- 409 Conflict: `server.is_not_online` — RCON requires ONLINE.
-- 409 Conflict: `server.server_directory_change_in_progress` — a server directory change task is running on this server.

 === "Java"